InternLM/lmdeploy/README.md

 LMDeploy is a toolkit for compressing, deploying, and serving LLM, developed by the [MMRazor](https://github.com/open-mmlab/mmrazor) and [MMDeploy](https://github.com/open-mmlab/mmdeploy) teams.
 It has the following core features:

-- **Efficient Inference Engine (TurboMind)**: It developes key features like persistent batch(a.k.a continuous batching), blocked KV cache, dynamic split&fuse, tensor paramllelism, high-performance CUDA kernels and so on, ensuring the high throughput and low latency during LLMs inference.
+- **Efficient Inference Engine (TurboMind)**: It develops key features like persistent batch(a.k.a. continuous batching), blocked KV cache, dynamic split&fuse, tensor parallelism, high-performance CUDA kernels and so on, ensuring the high throughput and low latency during LLMs inference.

 - **Interactive Inference Mode**: By caching the k/v of attention during multi-round dialogue processes, the engine remembers dialogue history, thus avoiding repetitive processing of historical sessions.